-Then we realised that travelers might be wondering what to take Interrailing in Europe.
+Then we realised that travelers might be wondering what to pack for Interrailing in Europe.

 And that is, in fact, a legit question!